karuppiah7890/distributed-systems/learning/raft.md

 ---

-I just read the `What is Raft?` , `Hold on—what is consensus?` in https://raft.github.io/
+I just read the `What is Raft?` , `Hold on—what is consensus?` sections in https://raft.github.io/

 I also tried out the `Raft Visualization` in https://raft.github.io/ It was interesting to note that there are a lot of interactive elements!!
 I had used it for moment or so long ago and forgot that some things can be interacted with.